RobinThrift/blockLog/README.md

 ##API

+####`new blockLog(name)`
+You can create multiple instances, each with their own set of attached streams, filters, formatters, etc. You may pass in a name to be able to distinguish the instances, if they log to the same stream (like stdout).

 ####`attach(name, stream, type)`
 The first argument is the name of the stream (used internally and can be used to remove it later one), then a writable stream and the type of data the stream accepts, e. g. plain text (`plain`) or raw data (`raw`).